 In order to increase the area of the target that the photon beam will interact with a rotating target was developed to raster photons over the target cup face, see Fig. 3.
 The Kel-F target cup is machined to include a gear that can be driven from a rotating shaft along the target insert.
 Fig. 3 shows a design of the same dimension of polarized targets used in the past (2.5 cm diameter by 3 cm length) that fit within the homogeneous field region of the polarizing 5 T magnet.
 In the design shown there is no additional material from the cup in the beam-line.
 The front and back of the target cell are made of a thin aluminum foil (not seen in the diagram).
 The rotation is driven by a gear and shaft.
-The
+The NMR couples inductively to the target material by a coil wound around outside of the cup.
+The rotating shaft passes through the top of the target insert using a vacuum rotary feed-through which is then driven by a electric motor.

-Figure 3: The rotating target cup driven by a gear and shaft with the NMR loop around the target cell.
+Figure 3.
+The rotating target cup driven by a gear and shaft with the NMR loop around the target cell.